Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Introduction

 In parallel, several other preliminary studies related to SemCom have further investigated the wireless resource management issue from a networking perspective.
 Powered by deep reinforcement learning algorithms, Zhang~\textit{et al.}~\cite{10122232} adopted a dynamic resource allocation scheme to maximize the long-term transmission efficiency in task-oriented SemCom networks.
 In~\cite{10032275}, Yang~\textit{et al.} exploited a probability graph and a rate splitting method to achieve energy-efficient SemCom networks on both transmission and computation.
 Likewise, a quantum key distribution-secured resource management framework was considered by Kaewpuang~\textit{et al.}~\cite{10207065} for the edge devices communicating semantic information.
 Apart from these, Xia~\textit{et al.}~\cite{10261329} specially developed a bit-rate-to-message-rate transformation function along with a new semantic-aware metric called system throughput in message to jointly optimize user association (UA) and bandwidth allocation (BA) problems in SemCom-enabled cellular networks.

-While most research works focus solely on SemCom, there is still a missing investigation on wireless resource optimization in a more practical scenario, namely~\textit{hybrid semantic/bit communication networks} (HSB-Nets), where both SemCom and BitCom modes are available for multiple MUs.
-As a matter of fact, the necessity of emphasizing the HSB-Net lies in the current colossal infrastructures and user groups in BitCom that cannot be completely replaced at one time, while taking into account the unprecedented potential and superiorities of SemCom in terms of efficient information exchanges and wireless resource savings.
-Therefore, the HSB-Net will be an inevitable and long-lasting intermediate network paradigm during the future evolution of wireless cellular networks, and is also expected to yield a host of benefits, such as flexible and targeted service provisioning, adequate resource utilization, and satisfactory user experience on semantic performance.
+Nevertheless, notice that the current colossal infrastructures and user groups in BitCom that cannot be completely replaced at one time, while we are embracing the unprecedented potential of SemCom for efficient information exchanges and wireless resource savings.
+Such a trend dooms the future wireless networks toward a more flexible, targeted, and economical fusion architecture.
+Although some related works, e.g.,~\cite{evgenidis2024hybrid}, have explored the point-to-point transmission selection problem between SemCom and BitCom, there is still a lack of relevant investigations on wireless resource management from a networking perspective, i.e.,~\textit{hybrid semantic/bit communication networks} (HSB-Nets), in which both modes are capable of realizing transmission between multiple MUs and BSs.
+Furthermore, the resource optimization in HSB-Nets is expected to yield a host of benefits, such as flexible and targeted service provisioning, adequate resource utilization, and satisfactory user experience on semantic performance.

 Nevertheless, since SemCom typically requires more data processing time but produces higher semantic performance than BitCom at each transceiver, choosing a proper mode for each MU should be rather complicated and challenging.
 Most uniquely, the varying degrees of background knowledge matching among MUs can also affect the amount of allocated bandwidth in combination with different channel conditions.
 As such, if aiming at high semantic fidelity and low latency for a large-scale HSB-Net, we are encountering the following three fundamental challenges in resource management: \begin{itemize} \item \emph{Challenge 1: How to unify performance metrics for both SemCom and BitCom in the HSB-Net?} Given the core mechanism of meaning delivery in SemCom, traditional metrics in BitCom, like bit rate or bit throughput, are evidently no longer applicable to the SemCom links.
 Especially in such a hybrid scenario, it becomes necessary to align SemCom and BitCom to the same assessment basis to facilitate subsequent performance comparisons or overall network optimization, which raises the first nontrivial point.